Skip to content

 Leucoptera lathyrifoliella

-This micromoth was only found on the coast between Shaldon and Branscombe and a few other locations including the Isle of Wight and one in Wales.
-Caterpillars feed on the narrow-leaved everlasting-pea, but also can also occur on meadow vetchling and broad-leaved everlasting-pea when near narrow-leaved everlasting-pea.
-The Wight pea moth (Grapholita gemmiferana) has a very similar distribution and now does not occur further west than Salcombe Mouth, near Sidmouth.
+This micromoth is only found on the coast between Shaldon and Branscombe and a few other locations including the Isle of Wight and one in Wales.
+Caterpillars feed on the Narrow-leaved Everlasting-pea, but also can also occur on Meadow Vetchling and Broad-leaved Everlasting-pea when near Narrow-leaved Everlasting-pea.
+The Wight Pea Moth (Grapholita gemmiferana) has a very similar distribution and now does not occur further west than Salcombe Mouth, near Sidmouth.
 It has the same main foodplant.

 Delicate white butterfly on a blade of grass